bschreck/deep.sh/docs/tutorial_subproc_strings.rst

 No Escape
 =========
-Xonsh strings are exactly like Python strings everywhere.
-Xonsh uses exactly the same escape characters that Python does; no more and no less.
+Deepsh strings are exactly like Python strings everywhere.
+Deepsh uses exactly the same escape characters that Python does; no more and no less.
 This is different from other shells, which have a different set of escape sequences than Python has.
 Notably, many sh-langs allow you to escape